NautilusTrader

 Formatting

 1. For longer lines of code, and when passing more than a couple of arguments, you should take a new line which aligns at the next logical indent (rather than attempting a hanging 'vanity' alignment off an opening parenthesis).
-This practice conserves space to the right, ensures important code is more central in view, and is also robust to function/method name changes.
+This practice conserves space to the right, keeps important code more central in view, and survives function/method name changes.

 2. The closing parenthesis should be located on a new line, aligned at the logical indent.

-3. Also ensure multiple hanging parameters or arguments end with a trailing comma:
+3. Multiple hanging parameters or arguments should end with a trailing comma:

 long_method_with_many_params(